 Thanks to the advent of streaming services, pretty much every episode of a TV show you want to see is out there – almost.
-There are some TV show episodes that were lost or banned outright, and a few may not even exist at all.
-Urban legend TV episodes like SpongeBob SquarePants's "Squidward's Suicide," and lost episodes of popular TV shows like Doctor Who's "The Power of the Daleks," are some of the most sought-after shows of all time.
-Who knows – episodes of your favorite television series may have been lost to history.
+There are some TV show episodes that have been lost or banned outright, and a few may not even exist at all.
+Some TV episodes like "Squidward's Suicide" (from SpongeBob SquarePants) are merely urban legends.
+Other lost episodes of popular TV shows like Doctor Who's "The Power of the Daleks," are not only known to be real, but are some of the most sought-after pieces of media of all time.
+Who knows – even episodes of your favorite television series may have been lost to history.

-Some famous “lost episodes” of a television series aren’t actually lost; they were simply shelved by studios for one reason or another.
+Then again, some famous “lost episodes” of a television series aren’t actually lost; they were simply shelved by studios for one reason or another.
 Either the people in charge hated the episode, or circumstances led to the program being shuffled around until it disappeared.
 Often these lost episodes are considered to be the best episodes of a television show, whether that’s just because people want to see them so badly, or because they’re genuinely good.
-That's up to you to decide – if you ever get a chance to see these lost episodes.
+That's up to you to decide – if you ever get a chance to see them.

 The Powerpuff Girls was a perky animated show on Cartoon Network that followed Blossom, Bubbles, and Buttercup, three superheroines created by Professor Utonium.
 It's perfect entertainment for kids, with one notable exception.